 Over the years, I saw that as more people enjoyed our food, they stopped talking about how boring or bland they thought vegan food tasted.
 By eating our food, they realized that they could be full and satisfied, and enjoy the environment they were in.
 That caused more plant-based restaurants to pop up around the city and give people who live a plant-based lifestyle more options to enjoy these types of meals outside of their homes.

 Be transparent with your guests.
 Ruth’s way of doing this was by writing five cookbooks.
 The transparency has paid off in spades for her and could do the same for you.

 [Ruth] Creating the cookbooks was in the spirit of being completely transparent.
 At the time I really wasn't thinking about how successful I might want to be.
 It was more about spreading the word and helping light that fire for everybody else the way it had been for me and a big part of that was by sharing the recipes.

-I was pretty tired of always having to ask what's in this, what are the ingredients in this, what are they hidden ingredients in this.
-Rather than have “secret sauces” and things like that on the menu, I wanted people to know when they looked my menu every ingredient in a dish is listed on the menu or in the cookbooks.
-Over time, I wanted to not only through my locations but also through sharing the recipes, inspire people to cook like this at home.
+I was pretty tired of always having to ask, “what's in this, what are the ingredients in this, what are the hidden ingredients in this?”
+Rather than have “secret sauces” and things like that on the menu, I wanted people to know that when they looked at my menu, every ingredient in a dish is listed on the menu or in the cookbooks.
+Over time I wanted to inspire people to cook like this at home, not only through my locations but also through sharing the recipes.
 I wanted them to take the information or experience that they had at my locations, bring it home and create these dishes for themselves.